Chen-Cai-OSU/ER-staircode/README.md

 ### Tutorial
 Also see the short tutorial (tutorial.ipynb) on how to use the software for your own data.

+### Figure
+run
+``
+python ER/fig.py
+``
+to generate the figure above.

 ### Contact
-* If you have any questions, submit a issue on github or contact me via cai.507@osu.edu
+* If you have any questions, submit a issue on github or contact me via c1cai@ucsd.edu

 ### Cite
 Please consider citing our paper if you are using the code.